Updated: May 6

 But before you go all-in with investing, make sure you plan out other financial tasks that I mentioned in the blog “Before Investing”, and the most important advice of all is having an emergency fund saved up.

-If you want to see other fund suggestions for Fidelity, please see this blog "Fidelity Funds To Invest In".
+Want to see other fund suggestions for Fidelity, please see this blog "Fidelity Funds To Invest In".

 *Disclaimer.
 I am not a financial advisor.
 The contents on this site are referenced as opinions and are for information purposes only.
 It is not intended to be investment advice.
 Please seek a licensed professional for investment advice.